-As mentioned previously, the WIOA Title I Adult, Dislocated Worker and Youth Program services are currently contracted to Equus Workforce Solutions for the six-county local workforce development area, as awarded through a competitive bid process conducted in 2017.
+As mentioned previously, the WIOA Title I Adult, Dislocated Worker and Youth Program services including the TANF Youth Development Program, are currently contracted to Equus Workforce Solutions for the six-county local workforce development area, as awarded through a competitive bid process conducted in 2017and then again in 2022.
 Partnerships are developed and collaboration occurs with other intermediary entities which help to connect job seekers to the business community (i.e., the Office of Vocational Rehabilitation, Veterans counselors, Job Corps, county human service agencies, employer on-the-job training programs, Erie Together, Big Brothers and Big Sisters and Girl Scouts/Boy Scouts, Community Education Councils).
-Equus is also contracted to provide workforce development services to eligible participants through the Temporary Assistance for Needy Families (TANF) Program designed to help needy families achieve self-sufficiency.
+Equus also partners with the Temporary Assistance for Needy Families (TANF) program to provide workforce development services to help needy families achieve self-sufficiency.
 This includes referrals to partner agencies and/or community agencies for assistance such as drug and alcohol counseling, housing, and other assistance in removing barriers that may prevent them from attending training or obtaining and/or retaining employment.
 Customers entering the PA CareerLink® can receive a full array of career services from any or all partners.
 Career services must be tracked in PA's workforce development system of record.